DavidGilson24/Quasar/README.md

 Contributions to Quasar are welcome!
 Please refer to our contributing guidelines for how to propose improvements or report issues.

 ## Contact
-For more information, questions, or feedback, please contact [your contact information].
+For more information, questions, or feedback, please contact me via email: cs@david-gilson.com.

 ## Acknowledgements
 Special thanks to the OpenAI team, space research organizations, and all the contributors who have made Quasar a valuable educational tool for space enthusiasts.